 In other words, you’ll need to follow up with the Identify spell to learn the item’s properties, and figuring out a curse is, well — an experience a player must go through to learn about, really.

-• Detect magic does detect spellcasters in the act of casting spells.
+Detect magic does detect a spellcaster concentrating on a spell.
 If a continuous magical effect is happening within Detect Magic’s range and isn’t blocked by one of the stated materials, you’ll sense the magic.
 However, you won’t know whether a caster is concentrating on it or not.

 It’s not a huge thing to get wrong, but it’s important to point out that those are the rules as written.